The state of Arkansas uses the computer-based GED exam for high school equivalency testing.

 Become as prepared as you possibly can.
 Local bookstores have all sorts of materials to help you, and you can find many locations where free GED classes are organized in your vicinity (click on your city or a city near you above for all options).

-If you prefer to study in an online form, you can follow the courses at the hours that fit you best, but please be aware that self-discipline is absolutely needed.
-The online practice tests and video lessons offered by this website use all available new technology to get you all set fast!
+If you prefer to study online, you can follow the courses at the hours that fit you best, but please be aware that self-discipline is absolutely needed.

 For nearly all employers, colleges and universities, and branches of the military, having the GED certificate indicates that you’re educated on a level to meet the challenge.